formless-eng/share-v1-core/share/README.md

 - `SHARE024` : `Attempted licensing price is incorrect.
 Use grossPricePerLicense method to determine correct price in wei.`
 - `SHARE025` : `The supplied asset is not owned by this S2RD split and therefore cannot be reclaimed.`
 - `SHARE026` : `A non-zero licensing price was supplied but this contract does not support licensing.`
-- `SHARE027` : `Collection price per license must be >= the maximum license price of any one item in the collection.`
+- `SHARE027` : `Collection price per license must be >= the maximum license price of all items in the collection.`

 ## Audits and Formal Verification